Top Places To See In Darjeeling And Things To Do, From Cable Cars To Toy Trains

 Dali Monastery

 Another beautiful monastery that should be on your agenda is Dali Monastery.
 It has spectacular art and sculptures, including a magnificent Buddha figure, all built in the traditional Tibetan style.
+This is also the largest in the area – in terms of headcount of resident monks.
 Currently, it serves as the residence of Drukchen Rimpoche the XII, the supreme head of the Kagyupa sect of Buddhists, and also houses a school on the premises.

 Entry Fee: Free